JonathanxD/BuilderGenerator/README.md

 ## Base classes

-Base class should provide properties getter methods and a `Builder` class to provide builder methods for class properties and optionally specify properties specification.
+Base classes are classes that provide getter methods for properties.
+This class must provide a `Builder` class that standardize builder methods.
+Also builder methods (`with` methods) can provide property information.

 Example of valid base class: